rzk-lang/sHoTT/src/hott/02-homotopies.rzk.md

       ( p)
 ```

-It is sometimes useful to have this reverse
+It is sometimes useful to have this in inverse form.

 ```rzk
 #def rev-nat-htpy